 A Brief Explanation of Divorce Mediation

 Divorce mediation is a form of alternative dispute resolution which can result in a faster, less expensive divorce than litigation.
-With the help of an experienced divorce mediation lawyer, the parties come to an agreement on child custody, support, and property distribution.
-The divorce mediation lawyer submits the parties’ agreements to the family court, which memorializes them in the final judgment of divorce.
+With the help of an experienced divorce mediation lawyer, the parties come to an agreement on child custody (both legal custody and physical custody), support, and property distribution.
+The divorce mediation lawyer submits the parties’ agreements, including the custody arrangement if applicable, to the family court, which memorializes them in the final judgment of divorce.

 Unique Challenges in Dealing with a Narcissist During Mediation